Museums of Paris

 The Exhibitions

-The Musée d’Orsay features Impressionist and Post-Impressionist paintings, as well as a vast collection of sculptures, decorative arts and architectural elements.
-In the central part of the ground floor of the Museum there is a collection of striking sculptures and on both sides of the building paintings dating from 1848 to 1870.
-On the top floor are the works of art belonging to one of the most significant periods for the Art world, between 1874 and 1886, including paintings by Renoir, Cézanne, Gauguin and Monet.
-On this floor, visitors will see certain decorative elements, as well as a beautifully decorated banquet hall.
+The Musée d’Orsay features Impressionist and Post-Impressionist paintings and a vast collection of sculptures, decorative arts, and architectural elements.
+In the central part of the ground floor of the Museum, there is a collection of striking sculptures, and on both sides of the building, paintings dating from 1848 to 1870.
+On the top floor are the works of art belonging to one of the most significant periods in the Art world, between 1874 and 1886, including paintings by Renoir, Cézanne, Gauguin, and Monet.
+On this floor, visitors will see certain decorative elements and a beautifully decorated banquet hall.

 Great Surroundings to Enjoy a Bit of Art

-Compared to other enormous and complicated museums, for example the Louvre, the Musée d’Orsay is very enjoyable to discover and houses a very complete Impressionist and Post-Impressionist art collection.
-This and the special location of the museum make it one of the top museums in Paris in our opinion.
+Compared to other enormous and complicated museums, such as the Louvre, the Musée d’Orsay is very enjoyable to discover.
+It houses a complete Impressionist and Post-Impressionist art collection, and its location makes it one of the top museums in Paris.

 Musée de l’Orangerie